Did Eric Thames almost replace David Ortiz in Boston?

 "What's been different?
 I mean, David's not here. ...
 We've got to do it without him.
 We're trying.
 We're trying to put up good at-bats, trying to get guys on base.
 But having that '34' in the lineup is something that opposing pitchers definitely were afraid of."Xander Bogaerts on David Ortiz

 Red Sox officials preferred not to discuss their scouting of Thames.
 Likewise, Thames' agent, Adam Karon, declined to comment.
 But multiple major league sources characterized Boston's interest as "mostly due diligence."
-Although they were legitimately intrigued by Thames' home-run potential, they also believed it would've been "a tall task," according to one source, to bring him back from Korea and have him ostensibly replace Ortiz.
+Although they were legitimately intrigued by Thames' home run potential, they also believed it would've been "a tall task," according to one source, to bring him back from Korea and have him ostensibly replace Ortiz.

-Thames was looking to be paid like an everyday player, even when he hadn't yet proven he could be one in the big leagues.
+Thames was looking to be paid like an everyday player, even when he hadn't yet proved he could be one in the big leagues.
 The Brewers were willing to give him $4 million this season, $5 million next year and $6 million in 2019 with a $7.5 million club option for 2020.
 He also had one option remaining on his contract, but the Brewers agreed to a clause that he couldn't be sent to the minors without his permission.

 And while not even Brewers general manager David Stearns could have expected Thames' early-season production, the Red Sox weren't anticipating such a steep drop-off from Ortiz.
 It isn't merely the subtraction of Ortiz's production.
 It's also his presence in the middle of the order and the effect he has on other hitters around him.